Skip to main content

 Basis Point (bps)

-A unit of measurement equal to 1/100th of a percentage point (0.01%), commonly used in finance to describe changes in interest rates, bond yields, and fund expense ratios.
+A tiny unit of measurement equal to 1/100th of a percentage point (0.01%), used in finance to describe changes in interest rates, bond yields, and fund fees without any ambiguity.

-Basis points matter most in three areas: Federal Reserve interest rate decisions (the Fed typically moves in 25 or 50 bps increments), bond yields (where small changes in yield significantly impact bond prices), and investment fund expense ratios (where the difference between 5 bps and 50 bps compounds enormously over decades).
+You'll run into basis points most often in three places: Federal Reserve rate decisions (the Fed typically moves in 25 or 50 bps increments), bond yields (where small shifts significantly impact bond prices), and investment fund expense ratios (where the difference between 5 bps and 50 bps compounds enormously over decades).

-On a $500,000 investment portfolio, a 50 basis point difference in annual fees means $2,500 per year — and over 30 years with compounding, that fee difference can cost over $150,000 in lost returns.
-This is why low-cost index funds (typically 3-10 bps) are so much more efficient than actively managed funds (typically 50-150 bps).
+Here's why those tiny-sounding numbers matter to your wallet.
+On a $500,000 portfolio, a 50 basis point difference in annual fees means $2,500 per year—and over 30 years with compounding, that fee gap can cost you over $150,000 in lost returns.
+That's why low-cost index funds (typically 3-10 bps) are so much more efficient than actively managed funds (typically 50-150 bps).

 Frequently Asked Questions